Why You Need to Stay in Whistler Creekside

 Creekside also has a gondola, a Whistler Blackcomb guest service desk, a rental shop, a tuning centre, and a Snow School desk to purchase lessons in winter.

 Oh, and did we mention free underground parking in winter and summer?

 5 Arguments for Staying in Whistler Creekside

-Creekside really oozes Canada feels – the old school wood cabin-style buildings, fairy lights at night… sprinkle some snow on top and you’ve got a magical movie setting on your hands.
-Creekside was the Whistler base of the 2010 Olympics and if you look up the mountain you’ll see the green Olympics rings (fun fact: they’re green to match the environment) on the Dave Murray Downhill.
+Creekside was the Whistler base of the 2010 Olympics, and if you look up the mountain, you’ll see the green Olympics rings on the Dave Murray Downhill.

-Creekside is serviced by its very own gondola, which (leading on from our previous point) usually has less of a queue than the Village or Blackcomb gondola – that in itself is a win, because less wait time means more bike or ski time, duh!
+Creekside is serviced by its gondola, which usually has less queue than the Village or Blackcomb gondola.

-Creekside is home to many locals and certainly has a more chilled out vibe than Whistler Village.
-If you’re after more peace and quiet and an authentic ski town experience, Creekside is definitely the spot for you.
+Creekside is home to many locals and has a more chilled-out vibe than Whistler Village if you’re after more peace and quiet and an authentic ski town experience.

-Whistler Village can get very crowded and has a big nightlife scene, which isn’t for everyone.
-If you want some nightlife action then hit the town and then escape back to Creekside to avoid the late-night noise and overall hustle and bustle.
+Whistler Village can get super busy, which isn’t for everyone.
+So if you want some nightlife action, hit the Village and then escape to Creekside to avoid the late-night noise.

-We’ve managed to narrow down our top three places to lay our heads in Creekside, although there are many more great options.
-These three are ranked in the top ten of all Whistler hotels, as per Trip Advisor.
+We’ve narrowed down our favourite places to lay our heads in Creekside, although there are many more great options.

 Nita Lake Lodge